tucher/JsonFusion/README.md

 JsonFusion's public API or core design.
 Better reflection support will only improve capabilities (including more seamless C interop) without forcing users to rewrite code.
 See the [philosophy](docs/WHY_REFLECTION.md) for details.

+### Related Work / Comparison

+**JsonFusion vs Glaze vs reflect-cpp**

+JsonFusion sits next to Glaze and reflect-cpp in the "typed C++ ↔ JSON" space, but with different priorities.

+**Glaze**
+- Typically significantly faster than JsonFusion on flat, in-memory JSON: its tokenizer is tuned for contiguous buffers and low-level tricks.
+- Uses its own metadata/registration style rather than "the struct is the schema + inline annotations" like `A<T, opts...>` in JsonFusion.
+- Oriented around parsing/serializing whole buffers; JsonFusion treats streaming over generic forward iterators and fine-grained skipping (`skip_json`, `json_sink`, streamers) as first-class features.
+- JsonFusion leans harder on constexpr, validators and typed options baked into the model; Glaze leans harder on pure throughput.

+**reflect-cpp**
+- Performance is broadly comparable to JsonFusion on typical object graphs.
+- Focuses on being a general reflection + multi-format serialization layer (JSON via yyjson, etc.), with a more DOM-centric backend.
+- JsonFusion is narrower but deeper: JSON-only, header-only, no hidden allocations, with schema-attached validation, skipping, streaming, and rich error contexts.
+- JsonFusion offers first-class streaming / forward-iterator parsing and compile-time constraints; reflect-cpp focuses more on "reflect types, then hand them to fast runtime backends."

+In short: JsonFusion trades some maximum GB/s for a strongly typed, constexpr-driven, streaming-friendly design; Glaze chases peak raw speed; reflect-cpp emphasizes general reflection and multi-format serialization.

 ## Declarative Schema and Runtime Validation